 No governmental entity, including a county, city, school district, and public health authority, and no governmental official may require any person to wear a face covering or to mandate that another person wear a face covering;

-Order GA-38 supersedes any face-covering requirement issued by a local government.
-Any conflicting limitations issued by a local government is considered a "failure to comply with this order" and is subject to a fine of up to $1,000.
+GA-38 supersedes any mask requirement issued by a local government.
+A "failure to comply with this order" is subject to a fine of up to $1,000.